 Wrath of the Druids starts like any DLC expansion for an RPG.
 A new guest has arrived with a particular problem for the players to solve and promise rewards in return.
 In the case of Assassin’s Creed Valhalla: Wrath of the Druids, a mysterious guest has arrived at the docks of Ravensthorpe with a message from the King of various Ireland territories.

 Ireland is where players will run around and complete quests.
 One would think that Ireland would look different compared to England but, I felt like I was still roaming around in the latter.
 However, there are some locations that give a bit of personality to the new map.
-Overall Ireland looks exactly like the map in Valhalla.
+Overall, Ireland looks exactly like the map in Valhalla.
 But, it’s still beautiful to look at.

 Now let’s talk about gameplay.
-It’s the same as the base game, obviously, but new enemy types make things interesting.
+It’s the same as the base game, but new enemy types make things interesting.
 The druids who serve The Children of Danu will be cannon fodder for the players to go through.

 However, any enemy type that is not Druids fights in the same manner as the enemies in the main Assassin’s Creed Valhalla campaign.
-They are just the same encounters and it becomes unsatisfying pretty quick.
+They are just the same encounters and it becomes unsatisfying pretty quickly.

-Aside from the new map, quests, and characters, Wath Of The Druids also includes new armor sets.
+Aside from the new map, quests, and characters, Wrath Of The Druids also includes new armor sets.
 Some of them are really cool looking with stats to match their visual beauty.
 However, if your build is already set, you won’t find much incentive to swap it out with the new gear you find in the expansion.